-During summer orientation and First Week, students are informed of services offered by campus security.
-Additional information on security and campus security services are provided by housing staff in the residence halls.
+During summer orientation and First Week, students are informed of services offered by campus safety.
+Additional information on security and campus safety services are provided by housing staff in the residence halls.
 Similar information is presented to new employees.
-Crime Prevention Programs and Sexual Assault Prevention Programs are offered throughout the academic year as presented by Student Engagement, the Counseling Center, and the Office of Residential Education and Housing.
+Crime Prevention Programs and Sexual Assault Prevention Programs are offered throughout the academic year as presented by Enrollment Management and Student Experience, the Counseling Center, and the Office of Housing and Student Life.